inveniosoftware/docs-invenio-rdm/docs/maintenance/demosite.md

 [repository](https://github.com/inveniosoftware/demo-inveniordm).

 !!! note
     The tags naming convention follow the numeration of the `invenio-app-rdm` package.
-For example, if you deploying `invenio-app-rdm==0.25.9`, then the new release tag of the demo site will be `v0.25.9`.
+For example, if you're deploying `invenio-app-rdm==0.25.9`, then the new release tag of the demo site will be `v0.25.9`.

 ```console